The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Two-halo conformity considering only central galaxies as the secondary sample

 \section{Two-halo conformity considering only central galaxies as the secondary sample}

 As mentioned in the text, \cite{Wang_2023} presented results where the former satellites can explain all the two-halo conformity signal in TNG300 at $z \sim 0$.
 A difference in that work compared to others is that they used only central galaxies in the sample of secondary galaxies.
-Fig. \ref{fig:conformity_z0_only_central_as_neighbors} shows the results using that methodology, i.e., considering only central galaxies as the neighbor sample around primary galaxies.
-Compared to Fig. \ref{fig:conformity_signal_at_z0_TNG}, the f$_Q$ for the Q primaries in the fiducial case (red solid line) is lower, while f$_Q$ for the SF primaries (blue solid line) is similar, which produces a lower two-halo conformity signal (black solid line).
-The f$_Q$ values shown in solid lines in Fig. \ref{fig:conformity_z0_only_central_as_neighbors} are consistent with those reported by \cite{Wang_2023} in their Fig. 6 for the same stellar mass range.
-The conformity signal also decreases when the former satellites are not considered in the primary sample (grey dashed line), but it is not completely absent between 1 and 2 $h^{-1}$ Mpc in contrast to the results of those authors.
+Figure \ref{fig:conformity_z0_only_central_as_neighbors} shows the results using that methodology, that is, considering only central galaxies as the neighbor sample around primary galaxies.
+Compared to Fig. \ref{fig:conf_z0_TNG}, the $f_{\rm Q}$ for the Q primaries in the fiducial case (red solid line) is lower, while $f_{\rm Q}$ for the SF primaries (blue solid line) is similar, which produces a lower two-halo conformity signal (black solid line).
+The $f_{\rm Q}$ values shown in solid lines in Fig. \ref{fig:conformity_z0_only_central_as_neighbors} are consistent with those reported by \cite{Wang_2023} in their Fig. 6 for the same stellar mass range.
+The conformity signal also decreases when the former satellites are not considered in the primary sample (gray dashed line), but it is not completely absent between 1 and 2 $h^{-1}$ Mpc in contrast to the results of those authors.
 We find that the former satellites contribute 67\% of the two-halo conformity signal at these scales.